Fractal expressionism: The use of fractals to authenticate art

 In 2006, the use of fractals to authenticate Pollocks stirred controversy.
 This controversy was triggered by physicists Katherine Jones-Smith and Harsh Mathur who claimed that the fractal characteristics identified by Taylor et al. are also present in crude sketches made in Adobe Photoshop, and deliberately fraudulent poured paintings made by other artists Thus, according to Jones-Smith and Mathur, labeling Pollock's paintings as "fractal" is meaningless, because the same characteristics are found in other non-fractal images.
-However, Taylor's rebuttal published in Nature showed that Taylor's group's fractal analysis could distinguish between Pollock paintings and the crude sketches, and identified further limitations in Jones-Smith and Mathur's analysis.
+Taylor published his rebuttal in Nature, claiming that his group's fractal analysis could distinguish between Pollock paintings and the crude sketches, and identified further limitations in Jones-Smith and Mathur's analysis.

-Jones-Smith and Mathur raised a valid concern applicable to all forms of fractal expressionism: are art works too small for the painted patterns to repeat over sufficient magnifications to assume the visual characteristics of fractals?
-In the case of Pollock paintings, the largest range used by Taylor et al. to determine each fractal parameter in a Pollock painting is less than two orders of magnitude in magnification.
-Nature's fractals repeat over limited magnification ranges (typically just over one order of magnitude), prompting scientists to debate what range is required to reliably establish fractal behavior.
-Mandelbrot refused to include a required magnification range in his definition of fractals and instead noted that it is the range necessary to generate the properties associated with fractal repetition.
-In the case of Pollock's work, this would be the magnification range necessary for the patterns to generate the fractal aesthetics.
-Neuroscience experiments have shown that this magnification range is less than two orders and that Pollock's paintings do indeed induce the same physiological responses as nature's fractals and mathematical fractals Mandelbrot concluded "I do believe that Pollocks are fractal."
+Jones-Smith and Mathur argued that the fractal characteristics observed in Pollock’s paintings span too narrow a magnification range.
+When he introduced the definition of fractals, Benoit Mandelbrot excluded magnification range as a defining characteristic in order to accommodate physical fractals with more limited ranges than their mathematical counterparts.
+In his rebuttal, Taylor claimed that his use of "fractal" was consistent with that of the research community and that Jones-Smith and Mathur would similarly dismiss half of the published investigations on fractals based on their limited ranges.
+Mandelbrot summarized: “I do believe Pollocks are fractal”.